M.Sc. Computer Science

 On completion of the first 2 semesters, students work full-time on their individual dissertations throughout the summer months, with final dissertations due in before the start of the following academic year.

 The following diagram gives an overview off the program, showing the available modules and the time of the year that they run.
 Students take a set of core modules, choose from a set that are specific to their strand and can take a number of options from other strands.
 All students will complete a substantial dissertation in their chosen area.
-For detailed information on individual modules and strands, visit the module info page or go directly to the Data Science, Intelligent Systems, Future Networked Systems or Graphics & Vision Technologies strand pages.
+For detailed information on individual modules and strands, visit the module info page or go directly to the Data Science, Intelligent Systems, Future Networked Systems or Augmented and Virtual Reality strand pages.

 Program Level Learning Outcomes